 Writing on the Office of Special Education and Rehabilitative Services Blog

-As a family we have had to adjust the sails of our ship quite a lot to reach this destination.
+As a family we had to adjust the sails of our ship quite a lot to reach this destination.
 We had to get past phrases like “below average range” or “socially maladjusted” since they were not helpful in steering the path for our son.
-As a family, we now see more clearly the incredible strengths and positive qualities of a young man who is able to say proudly “I am a person with autism.”
-We have learned that it is more helpful for us to make sure that Eugene is in the center of all service plans than putting systems first and having him fit around these systems.
-Because of putting Eugene at the center, we have become more efficient in figuring out how to change the world around us and finding the resources we and Eugene need to reach our goal.
+As a family, we can now see more clearly the incredible strengths and positive qualities of a young man who is able to say proudly “I am a person with autism.”
+We learned that it is more helpful for us to make sure that Eugene is in the center of all service plans than putting systems first and having him fit around these systems.
+Because we put Eugene at the center, we have become more efficient in figuring out how to change the world around us and finding the resources we and Eugene need to reach our goal.
 As Eugene grew, our family grew too and our minds opened up to the new experiences that our son brought us.

 I am not completely positive about Eugene’s future in the community.
-I see and feel the gaps between how my family and how society see the possibility of Eugene becoming a “successful” member of the community, and how we define success.
+I see and feel the gaps between how my family and how society sees the possibility of Eugene becoming a “successful” member of the community, and how we define success.

 Many people still have a difficult time moving away from the stereotype that measures people with autism and other developmental disabilities as a social cost.
-However, I also believe that our society is moving in a better direction, becoming more able to envision a person with a disability as a valuable asset.
+However, I believe that our society is moving in a better direction, becoming more able to envision a person with a disability as a valuable asset.